Jump to content

 Executive Director, AMA

-In addition to his role as Executive Director of Assessment MicroAnalytics, Bryan teaches educational assessment at the University of East Anglia.
+In addition to his role as Executive Director of Assessment MicroAnalytics, Bryan is an Associate Professor in educational assessment at the University of East Anglia.
 His assessment research is inspired by micro-analytic traditions in anthropology, conversation analysis and gesture studies.
 Bryan’s research has taken him around the world to Mongolia, Slovenia, Senegal, the USA, Bangladesh, and Nepal.
 He is also a director of the Laboratory of International Assessment Studies (an international research network).
 His latest book, International Large-Scale Assessments in Education is published by Bloomsbury.

 International Large-Scale Assessments in Education

 Exploring the often controversial international large-scale assessments (ILSAs) in education and offers research-based accounts of international testing as a social practice.

 Observing response processes with eye tracking in international large-scale assessments: evidence from the OECD PIAAC assessment

 Reporting on a pilot study that used eye tracking techniques to make detailed observations of item response processes in the OECD Programme for the International Assessment of Adult Competencies (PIAAC).

 Interviewer-respondent interaction and rapport in PIAAC